-My areas of research expertise include domestic and sexual violence, policing, and more broadly responses to violence against women and girls.
-I have particular research experience in the policing of domestic and sexual violence, feminist and social theory, image-based sexual abuse (including so-called ‘revenge porn’ and ‘upskirting’), and European migrant women’s experiences of domestic violence.
+My areas of research expertise include domestic and sexual violence, policing, and more broadly violence against women and girls.
+I have particular research experience in the policing of domestic abuse, image-based sexual abuse (including 'cyberflashing', so-called ‘revenge porn’ and ‘upskirting’) and feminist theory.

 As a researcher, I am passionate about academic research being used to generate impact, collaboration, and positive social change.
 To this effect, my research has achieved significant impact to date; it has been used to inform key policy developments, professional practice, and has featured widely in the media.

-Outside of the academy, I have worked and volunteered for several third-sector domestic and sexual violence organisations, including Rape Crisis and Scottish Women’s Aid centres.
-I am also currently a member of the Scottish Parliament’s Cross Party Group on Ending Violence Against Women.
+Outside of the academy, I have worked at several third-sector domestic and sexual violence organisations, including Rape Crisis and Scottish Women’s Aid centres as a volunteer.
+I have also worked with technology companies, including Facebook and IBM on responding to violence and abuse.
+I am currently a member of the Scottish Parliament’s Cross-Party Group on Ending Violence Against Women.

 For any research, training, media or consultancy enquiries please contact me directly by email.

-I have additionally collaborated with Dr Charlotte Barlow and Professor Sandra Walklate, investigating the impact of the new coercive control legislation on the policing of domestic violence in England and Wales.
-Through this project, we delivered domestic abuse training to police officers, staff and other statutory and third-sector professionals, and designed a specialist coercive control learning tool which is currently being used by several forces and professional organisations.
+I also worked with Dr Charlotte Barlow and Professor Sandra Walklate, investigating the impact of the new coercive control legislation on the policing of domestic violence in England and Wales.
+Through this project, we delivered domestic abuse training to police officers, staff and other statutory and third-sector professionals, and designed a specialist coercive control learning tool which is currently being used by several forces and professional organisations in England and Wales.

-I am currently working on an international research project (led by Associate Professor Nicola Henry, PI) examining the prevalence, nature and impacts of image-based sexual abuse across three key project sites: Australia, New Zealand and the UK.
-This has involved me collaborating with Professors Clare McGlynn and Erika Rackley in the UK, examining victim-survivors’ experiences of image-based sexual abuse, the harms this form of abuse can engender, and legislative and institutional responses across England, Wales, Northern Ireland and Scotland.
+I recently worked on an international research project (led by Dr Nicola Henry, PI) examining the prevalence, nature and impacts of image-based sexual abuse across three key project sites: Australia, New Zealand and the UK.
+This has involved me, working closely with Professors Clare McGlynn and Erika Rackley in the UK, examining victim-survivors’ experiences of image-based sexual abuse, the harms this form of abuse can engender, and legislative and institutional responses across England, Wales, Northern Ireland and Scotland.
 This work culminated in a UK-focused report (see below), which was launched at the Houses of Parliament, and has achieved significant policy and media attention.

 Through this research, I have been invited to give presentations to academics and policy makes across the UK, Australasia and Asia.
 I have also engaged with tech companies as a result of this work, having recently been invited, with Clare McGlynn, by Facebook to present my research findings to their Global Safety Team at Facebook Headquarters in San Francisco.

-My PhD (awarded by Durham University) explored Polish women’s experiences of domestic abuse and service engagement in the UK, through a critical feminist, political economic lens.
-This research, which I am currently developing into a monograph, serves to highlight the interconnections between European women’s experiences of domestic and state violence in Brexit-era Britain.
-Alongside the theoretical outputs I developed from this research, I additionally worked closely with domestic abuse organisations and service providers throughout my PhD; during this time, I was an academic consultant for Safer Families Edinburgh (social work), and was a steering committee member for their Respekt project.
+During this time I additionally worked as an academic consultant for Safer Families Edinburgh (social work), and was a steering committee member for their Respekt project.
 As part of this, I helped develop a toolkit for social workers and professionals working with Polish families experiencing domestic abuse.
 I subsequently received the ESRC’s ‘Most Impactful Doctoral Research Prize’ (NEDTC) in 2015 for this work.